dennisschneider-ml/datasets/README.md

 ## Why would I want to use judo-datasets?

 If you use datasets in a project, you probably want other researchers to be able to easily reproduce your results, beginning with using the same datasets.
-Furthermore, you probably preprocess the data you get and not use the raw datasets as they are available.
+Most research projects provide a step-by-step instruction on how to get these datasets.
+But why not encapsule all this into a single command? \
+judo-datasets is an extension of the judo project and provides an easy and reproducible way to preprocess datasets by simply invoking the `make` command, generating only these datasets which have not been processed yet, which also makes it suitable for using while continuously adding new datasets to the project.

-## And how does it help me with that?
+## Great, so how does it work?

-After finding a dataset you want to use in your project, you add an empty directory in the directory `./data`.
+After finding a dataset you want to use in your project, add an empty directory in the `./data` directory.
-The recommended file-structure for the project is created by running the following command.
+The recommended file-structure for the dataset is created by running the following command.
 ```shell
 make
 ```